BillJr99/APCSA/_pages/Activities/activity-expressions.md

         - What would happen if you attempt to divide by 0?
 Feel free to try this in the code window below!
         - Notice the result of dividing <code>x / 2</code> if <code>x</code> is an <code>int</code>?
 How about if <code>x</code> is a <code>double</code> or a <code>float</code>?
         - Suppose you had to divide two integers, but you want the result to be stored as a floating point value.
 How could you ensure that this happens (there are several possibilities!)?
+        - In repl.it, write a program that declares a variable called <code>price</code> whose value is the price of a bunch of bananas (you can make up a value for this!).
+Print out the value of <code>price</code>
+        - What data type should <code>price</code> be?
+        - Suppose your state charges sales tax on bananas at a rate of 6%.
+Assign a variable called <code>finalPrice</code> to this value, and print that to the screen.
+        - Re-write the sales tax assignment statement using a compound operator (or, if you used a compound operator already, what is the equivalent non-compound statement)?
       embed: |
         <iframe height="400px" width="100%" src="https://repl.it/@BillJr99/JavaFirstExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
   additional_reading: